-Each section (except the Challenge) has worksheets which, although not compulsory, can be used to direct children's attention to important parts of the resources, and to test their knowledge.
+Each section (except the Challenge) has worksheets which, although not compulsory, can be used to direct children's attention to important parts of the resources and to test their knowledge.
 The worksheets can be downloaded when you start each section.
-Teachers can download the entire set of worksheets here .
+Teachers can download the entire set of worksheets below.

 The answers are not included with the worksheets.
 It would be advisable that any teachers wishing to use the resources with children, use them before the lesson (and thus work out the answers for themselves beforehand!).

-The Welcome to the Web resources can be found at the following address:
+The Welcome to the Web resources can be found at:

 The Welcome to the Web resources have taken a very long time to create.
 I would love to hear your comments about them, and if you have used them in school at all.
 Did the children enjoy them?
 What did they learn?